direktiv/direktiv.github.io/docs/examples/regex-check-for-mobile.md

 ---

 # Introduction
-We're going to be creating two workflows one to send an email with a mobile number inside.
-The second workflow will read the email body and use regex grab the mobile number.
-Which will lead to us sending a text message saying we are out of office using the 'twilio' container.
+We're going to be creating two workflows.

+- Send an email and Trigger a cloud event
+- Read the email and use regex to workout the mobile number provided.
+Which will then send an SMS to the number saying we are out of the office at the moment.

 ## Send Email and Trigger Event

+To execute this workflow we need to define some functions the following are defined.

+- smtp sends an email
+- request send a http request

 ```yaml
 id: send-mobile-trigger-event